AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-workflow.md

 ---
-description: Describes a suggested workflow for segments created with the Segment builder and managed through the Segment manager.
+description: Learn about a suggested workflow to create segments with the segment builder and managed through the segment manager.
-title: Segmentation workflow overview
+title: Segmentation Workflow Overview
 feature: Segmentation
 exl-id: 2ed6e327-d69d-4cdb-9b87-99ebebc37e2c
 ---